Other Monologue Sites

 FilmSite.org

-it as a checklist of the movies that you should definitely see--instead of renting the same things over and over.)
+Use it as a checklist of the movies that you should definitely see--instead of renting the same things over and over.)

-(A free resource guide for actors.)
+(A free online resource for aspiring actors.)

 ExploreTalent.com